 Based on feedback from clients, peers, and other industry professionals, Mark has been recognized by multiple legal ranking organizations, including Chambers and The Legal 500, with clients referring to him as an “extremely good” lawyer and a “standout” in the legal profession for his expertise with investment advisers and investment companies.

-Before joining the firm in 2000, Mr. Amorosi worked in the SEC's Division of Investment Management, where he was involved in a wide range of investment management matters relating to mutual funds, investment advisers and insurance companies.
+Before joining the firm in 2000, Mark worked in the SEC's Division of Investment Management, where he was involved in a wide range of investment management matters relating to mutual funds, investment advisers, and insurance companies.
 He served in the following positions:

 - Special Counsel, Division of Investment Management, Securities and Exchange Commission (1998-1999)

 - Branch Chief, Division of Investment Management, Securities and Exchange Commission (1996-1998)

 - Staff Attorney, Division of Investment Management, Securities and Exchange Commission (1994-1996)

 - Member of the Committee on Federal Regulation of Securities, Subcommittee on Investment Companies and Investment Advisers, Subcommittee on Private Investment Vehicles, and Subcommittee on the Securities Activities of Insurance Companies

 - International Bar Association